pcatach/pcatach.github.io/_posts/2023-03-14-climate-change.markdown

 In other words, more CO2 has diminishing "returns" in the sense of radiation.

-Plugging this into (3) with T=288K, we find that a doubling in CO2 concentration would mean a temperature increase of 0.68 K, which is not too far from what we observe right now (0.99 [0.84-1.10] K) - we call this quantity the climate sensitivity.
+Plugging this into (3) with T=288K, we find that a doubling in CO2 concentration would mean a temperature increase of 0.68 K, which is not too far from what we observe right now (0.99 [0.84-1.10] K).
 Note however that this model disregards the feedback effects discussed above.

 The IPCC projects that a CO2 concentration doubling would lead to a 3 [2.5-4] K temperature increase.